The Reverend David “Hutch” Whiteford, Chaplain to the Scots Guards from 1944 to 1953.

-If you are unable to research online for records up to 1938 or wish to ask about individual officers and soldiers of the Scots Guards who joined from 1939 onwards, enquiries by post should be addressed to: Regimental Archivist, Headquarters Scots Guards, Wellington Barracks, Birdcage Walk, London SW1E 6HQ; or email firstname.lastname@example.org or telephone 0207 414 3419.
-A £30 fee per individual to be researched will be charged for this service.
+If you are unable to research online for records up to 1938 or wish to ask about individual officers and soldiers of the Scots Guards who joined from 1939 onwards, enquiries by post should be addressed to: Regimental Archivist, Headquarters Scots Guards, Wellington Barracks, Birdcage Walk, London SW1E 6HQ; or email firstname.lastname@example.org .
+A £30 fee may be applicable to certain research requests.

 Other historical enquiries